 Shri Martand Manik Prabhu had two sons and one daughter.
 However as willed by the Lord, both the sons left their mortal coils during his lifetime.
 Anyone else would have despaired, but Shreeji saw the Divine Will in these events.

 When Shri Martand Manik Prabhu was busy with his spiritual activities, the administrative matters of the Samsthan were handled by his sister’s son Shri Shankarrao Dikshit.
 Shreeji had paternal love for this boy.
 He had great faith in him and all the affairs of the Samsthan were left to his supervision whenever Shreeji would be on tour.
 He had not only shown excellent administrative ability but also a spiritual bent in attending to the minutest details of the rites and rituals to be conducted at Maniknagar day in and day out.
 Shri Martand Manik Prabhu had not to search far for his successor.

 As the days passed Shreeji found it difficult to perform even the daily rituals and sometimes he had no strength even to change his side in sleep.
 He gave up taking food and seemed to be lapsing in the realm of the Subtle Silence.
-There is a belief that the great Yogis, when the time comes to shed their bodies, enter the Blissful state, stage by stage withdrawing themselves sheath by sheath.
+There is a belief that the great Yogis when the time comes to shed their bodies, enter the Blissful state, stage by stage withdrawing themselves sheath by a sheath.
 This is known as withdrawing into one’s Sukshma Sharira from the Gross one.
-They withdraw step by step and leave the mortal body like the snake sheds it skin.
-Finally the day arrived, Thursday, 12th March 1936, when he left his ailing body and entered the Eternal Space, which was essentially his essence.
+They withdraw step by step and leave the mortal body as the snake sheds its skin.
+Finally, the day arrived, Thursday, 12th March 1936, when he left his ailing body and entered the Eternal Space, which was essentially his essence